Bringing True Blue Values to the 3rd District of Illinois.

-We can simultaneously respect the right to own a gun as well as recognize that it is simply unacceptable that 33,000 Americans are being killed with firearms each year.
-This is a public health epidemic in our country that Congress must address.
-I support common-sense gun safety laws that include: 1) those on the federal “no-fly” list of suspected terrorists should not be allowed to buy guns; 2) keeping guns out of dangerous hands through universal background checks including private sales and gun shows; 3) requiring those convicted of domestic violence or under court orders of protection to turn in their guns.
+As the former Illinois spokeswoman for Moms Demand Action, I support commonsense gun safety laws including 1.) prohibiting those on the federal “no-fly” list of suspected terrorists from buying guns, 2.) keeping guns out of dangerous hands via universal background checks that include private gun sales and gun shows, and 3.) requiring those convicted of domestic violence or under legal order of protection to turn in their guns.

 Transportation and Infrastructure